Afro-Mexicans: Cowpeas

+Arts

+The first documented visually recording of the presence in what would be Mexico by Africans was in indigenous artist-scribes, while in these writings these figures would come secondary to the main narrative there is clear depictions of them as active individuals in their own agencies.
+As Mexican history progresses, African influences and visuals of Black bodies persist through erasure.
+Mexico's movement toward independence in 1810 notes ten percent of the population of being African descended.
+As Mexican independence prevails and Mexican racial and national identity found itself, a visual image of the Mexican identity is often created without Black individuals in mind.
+Mexican Muralism was one artistic movement that did create space for the Afro-descended.
+Muralist Fernando Leal was one artist who engaged with the prospects of race being discussed and the typical erasure of Afro-Mexicans.
+Artist Fermin Revueltas between 1922 and 1923 also painted a mural for discussion while depicting the Virgin Mary as Black.

 Music

-Son jarocho
+Son Jarocho

 Son Jarocho is a regional folk musical style of Mexican Son from Veracruz, a Mexican state along the Gulf of Mexico.
 It is the fusion of Spanish and African musical elements, reflecting the population which evolved in the region from Spanish colonial times.

 La Bamba

 La Bamba is a classic example of the son jarocho musical style, which originated in the Mexican state of Veracruz and combines Spanish, indigenous, and African musical elements.
-The song is typically played on one or two arpa jarochas (harps) along with guitar relatives the jarana jarocha and the requinto jarocho.
+The song is typically played on one or two arpas jarochas (harps) along with guitar relatives the jarana jarocha and the requinto jarocho.
 The word bamba is derived from Kimbundu mbamba meaning "master" as in someone who does something adeptly or skillfully.

 Mexican Cumbia

 Although its roots are in Colombia, Cumbia is a popular genre of music in Mexico.
+The word "cumbia" derives from West African vocabulary.
 Cumbia originates as the musical syncretism between instruments and traditions from the Afro-Colombian Palenques, Indigenous Colombian musical traditions as well as European influence.
+It is understood that cumbia first originated as a courtship dance and further developed to envelope expression and resistance during the Trans Atlantic cultural exchange.